Why Saint Martin's University?

 The RN to BSN program at Saint Martin's provides Registered Nurses a pathway to earning a Bachelor of Science in Nursing (BSN) degree.
 Pursuing your degree in Saint Martin's hybrid RN to BSN program allows you to earn your degree in as little as one year, attend class only one night per week, learn through a hybrid teaching model and advance your career earning power.

-Now accepting RN to BSN applications for fall 2022
+RN to BSN applications are open year-round.

 - Complete your BSN in as little as one year